OSGeo/gdal/doc/source/drivers/raster/gpkg.rst

 Tiled rasters
 ^^^^^^^^^^^^^

+This section only applies for raster of Byte data type.

 GeoPackage can store tiles in different formats, PNG and/or JPEG for the baseline specification, and WebP for extended GeoPackage.
 Support for those tile formats depend if the underlying drivers are available in